 Photo credit: Rebelcircus.com

-Gentleman, if you’ve made an attempt to scale back on energy consumption in your home because of big energy bill expenses, you’re unlikely to have a home in which your significant other will want to spend time, because it will probably be too cold for her liking (see point #10 above).
+Gentleman, if you’ve made an attempt to scale back on energy consumption in your home because of big energy bill expenses (and without Utah solar power), you’re unlikely to have a home in which your significant other will want to spend time, because it will probably be too cold for her liking (see point #5 above).

 Sure, you can go out and leave the house with your mate, but that isn’t going to help her mood when you inevitably forget to turn the heater on before bedtime (because you have a Y chromosome and invariably forget important yet minute details), and your wife wakes up in the morning upset because she has to put freezing cold slippers on her even colder feet.